-Refuge nature trails are open for this activity.
+Refuge nature trails are open to crosscountry skiing.

-Berry picking is permitted in the bog off Tabor Road during July and August.
-Plan to wear boots and carry a compass and insect repellent.
+Berry picking is permitted in the bog off of Tabor Road during July and August.
+You are required to have a Special Use Permit for this activity, contact the refuge manager for details.
+Plan to wear boots, carry a compass and wear insect repellent.

 To protect wildlife and visitors, the following are prohibited and subject to state and federal prosecution:

 - Camping

 - Open fires

 - Cutting firewood

 - Removing plants or animals

 - Littering (state fine: \$500)

 - Snowmobiling

 - Off-road vehicles

 - Leaving vehicles overnight

 - Abandoning wild or domestic animals on the refuge

 Please note that dogs must be kept and controlled on a leash no longer than 10 feet.